Elle | An Australian Street Artist in West Hollywood

 Elle Rebels with Illegal Street Art

 “Then, my interest shifted, and I started doing my first legal walls, and I could actually sit there and work on a piece.
-It was the first time I was able to actually to learn how use spray paint and actually use it like a tool to create art, and that was really interesting to me.
+It was the first time I was able to actually to learn how to use spraypaint and actually use it like a tool to create art, and that was really interesting to me.
 You know, because it is such an incredible tool.
-There’s so many possibilities with it, and you can do just about anything with it.
+There are so many possibilities with it, and you can do just about anything with it.
 And that’s what I’m still really really interested in and fascinated by.”

 Elle began focusing on street art and murals and pushing the female element of her work and namesake.
 Elle, which means “she” in French, came to represent feminine strength and power.
 Self-Proclaiming herself as not a very feminine person, Elle began promoting pink and large-scale murals of female heroines and warriors.